Aeolus96/ThermalCameraCapture/README.md

 ```
 To list available devices, use `v4l2-ctl --list-devices`.

+Images will be saved in the folder the script runs in.

 Feel free to contribute or provide feedback!
 Your engagement is greatly appreciated.